Sunday Sept 26th, 2021, 0615-1920

 7400 gain, 6600 loss

 Hooray!
 I didn’t become another story for the podcast overnight.
 I was a little disconcerted right up until I left in the morning, though.
 I slept well with the strong winds drowning out all other noises (for instance, screams).
 My camp mate was awake and moving about when I woke up, which was kind of strange since I wake up ridiculously early.
 It was around 4 am and his light was flashing all over.
-I did my usual morning routine but when I got out of my tent, I noticed that he was packed up but just sitting there.
+I did my usual morning routine but when I got out of my tent, I noticed that he was packed but just sitting there.
 He was probably eating breakfast, I just couldn’t tell because I didn’t want to stare at him in the dark.
 I bid him well and he wished me the same.
 I was off with a quick step, glancing over my shoulder now and again for the first mile.

 At a road crossing, I decided to try something I’d read from another hiker’s Instagram.
 Skyline Drive is the scenic highway that runs the length of SNP, some 100 miles.
 It’s an engineering feat, approximating the ridgeline and designed with overlooks every few miles.
 It offers way more views than the green tunnel (AT) that parallels it.
 Some non-purist thru-hikers walk parts of it instead of the trail.
 I became such a hiker this day.

-The story about the guy trying to abduct a woman on this very same road gave me a little pause.
-I was more worried about the mundane and likely event…a car hitting me.
+The podcast story about the guy trying to abduct a woman on this very same road gave me a little pause.
+But I was more worried about a more mundane and likely event…a car hitting me.
 The road has no paved shoulder but there’s usually plenty of grass to step off into.
 The posted speed limit for the entire way is 35 mph but no vehicle actually goes that slow.
 Things were very quiet on an early Sunday morning, so I decided to give it a try for just a mile.
 I shortly became addicted.
 The first overlook was wonderful and the walking easy and enjoyable.
 I could look all around, taking note of the rock formations, trickles of water flowing down, and birds flying about.
 I got some great pictures and made efficient miles.